rudnam/JP-study/README.md

 Custom Yomichan Handlebars templates for toggling between English and Japanese definitions and adding extra info such as average frequency rank and context tags.

-- `{freq}` - for the **FreqSort** field.
-Gives the frequency value for sorting new cards.
+- `{freq}` - Gives the frequency value for sorting new cards.
 From [MarvNC](https://github.com/MarvNC/JP-Resources#sorting-mined-anki-cards-by-frequency).
 Copy it from here: [https://github.com/MarvNC/JP-Resources#freq-handlebar](https://github.com/MarvNC/JP-Resources#freq-handlebar)

-- `{main-def}` - for the **MainDefinition** field.
-If text is selected, the extracted definition is the highlighted text, otherwise defaults to the English/JMDict definition.
+- `{main-def}` - If text is selected, the extracted definition is the highlighted text, otherwise defaults to the English/JMDict definition.
     ```handlebars
     {{~#*inline "jmdict-def"~}}
         <div style="text-align: left;">